eliranwong/ubuntu_on_surface_go/setup_remote_destkop_on_ubuntu.md

 > sudo systemctl enable xrdp

+Add xrdp to the ssl-cert group, to enable it to use the /etc/ssl/private/ssl-cert-snakeoil.key file:

+> sudo adduser xrdp ssl-cert

+Remarks: /etc/ssl/private/ssl-cert-snakeoil.key is used in cases when no other SSL certificate is installed or configured, but encrypted communication is still enabled and desired.
+It still encrypts traffic, however since it lacks a root authority signature, it is still vulnerable to most man-in-the-middle attacks.
+That is why it’s called snakeoil.

 By default, XRDP listens on port 3389.
 Make sure this port is open in your firewall to allow incoming connections.
 You can use the following command to open the port:

 > sudo ufw allow 3389/tcp

+To check Status, run:

+> sudo systemctl status xrdp

 # 2 Enable Sharing in Gnome Desktop Settings